XulbuX/Python/Projects/Commands/README.md

 # Custom Commands
-This repository contains quite a few Python files, which are supposed to be ran as command in the console and do some usefull stuff.
+This repository contains quite a few Python files, which are supposed to be ran as command in the console and do some useful stuff.

 ## Run the files as console commands
 To be able to type a one of the files's names in the console and through this run that corresponding file, you have to do a few things:<br>

 ## What each file (command) does